mrsauravsahu/DEPRECATED-mrsauravsahu.github.io/store/49-software-versioning-an-intro-with-gitversion/content.md

 For my projects, I use a simplified version of GitFlow — read more about it [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 But the gist of it is this —

 - My main work happens on the `develop` branch.
 This is where I merge all my changes.
-If I need to distribute my app, I retain stable releases on the `master` branch.
+If I need to distribute my app, I retain stable releases on the `main` branch.
 - I branch out all my feature branches from `develop`
-- `hotfixes` are created directly from `master` and fixed and merged back.
+- `hotfixes` are created directly from `main` and fixed and merged back.
 And pulled into `develop` as well.

 ### Let's setup GitVersion